 Many of these same standards may apply even when a psychotropic medication is used that does not employ chemical restraints:

-- There must be evidence that a Registered Nurse or other appropriately qualified health care professional has reviewed the BSP regarding the use of the chemical restraint, including possible adverse side effects.
+- There must be evidence that a Registered Nurse or other appropriately qualified health care professional has reviewed the use of the chemical restraint, including possible adverse side effects.

 - There must be documentation of ongoing communication between the prescribing physician and a member of the person’s team.